helinko/reflex-dom-inbits/tutorial.md

 With this trick, *getChar* is now a pure function.

-In the type declaration of a reflex function the time parameter is always shown explicitely.
+In the type declaration of a reflex function the time parameter is always shown explicitly.
 Normally a type parameter with the name *t* is used.
 However it's **never** necessary to supply this parameter as a programmer when you call the function.